 So who should seriously consider buying the ion cordless Coffee Maker by Makita?
 And the answer we would give is primarily the coffee lover looking for a jobsite coffee maker who already uses Makita cordless tools.

-This battery coffee maker is really designed for Makita users on the jobsite.
+This cordless coffee maker tool is really designed for Makita users on the jobsite.
 If you don’t use Makita tools then the additional purchase of the battery and charger will make this an expensive investment and to be honest a bit of an overkill.

 This is made with the workman in mind who wants a hard earned coffee but may not have access to power or other options.
 And in our view it does fit the bill.
 It is hardy, durable, makes not bad filter coffee and due to the battery options can operate as either a 12v coffee maker or an 18v coffee maker.